markNZed/processism-react-three/storyboard.md

 Also, these entities are moving together on the same plane.
 This movement is another way to show their properties.
 For instance, the distance between them could represent how similar they are, rather than just physical distance.

 ## 7.4.
-Scene: Introduction to Relations
+Scene: Introduction to Events
 ### 7.4.1.
 Objective
-Introduce the basic concept of a relation between two entities.
+Introduce the basic concept of an event
 ### 7.4.2.
 Animation
+An invisible arc in the Z plane connects the centers of both entities.
+A line grows out from the blue entity, following this arc, until it reaches a fraction of the arc’s length.
+The line then continues along the arc until it is absorbed into the purple entity.
+### 7.4.3.
+Narration
+Now, let’s explore what happens when these entities interact.
+The line growing from the blue entity toward the purple one represents an event.

+Events refer to interactions.
+In this case, the event begins with the blue entity, follows the arc, and completes once it reaches the purple entity.

+This is how processes unfold over time.
+Events capture the moments where entities interact and change.
+They are critical points where entities evolve, their properties shift, and new possibilities emerge.

+## 7.5.
+Scene: Introduction to Relations
+### 7.5.1.
+Objective
+Introduce the basic concept of a relation between two entities.
+### 7.5.2.
+Animation
 An arc in the Z plane connects the centers of both entities, growing from the blue entity to the purple entity.
 An arc grows from the blue entity to the purple entity, with an arrow indicating the direction of the relation.
-### 7.4.3.
+### 7.5.3.
 Narration
 Let’s introduce the idea of a relation between two entities.
 Watch as an arc extends from the blue entity to the purple entity.
 This arc represents the relationship from the blue entity to the purple entity.

 Notice the arrow at one end, showing the direction of this connection.
 The arc curves through the third dimension, reminding us that a relation is different from the entities it connects.
 While the blue and purple shapes represent entities, this arc represents how they interact with each other.

+A relation is a concept that represents the history of events between entities and the potential for future events between entities.

 A relation isn’t an entity by itself; instead, it’s how we observe and understand interactions within a system.
 These relations illustrate the interconnectedness of entities.
 In processism, entities do not stand alone; they are interdependent.

-## 7.5.
+## 7.6.
 Scene: Exploring the Properties of Relations
-### 7.5.1.
+### 7.6.1.
 Objective
 Delve into the properties of relations, using the example of awareness and sensitivity.
-### 7.5.2.
+### 7.6.2.
 Animation
 A second arc, this time a dotted line, grows from the purple entity back to the blue entity.
 A dotted line grows from the purple entity to the blue entity, following the same path as the previous arc.
-### 7.5.3.
+### 7.6.3.
 Narration
 Now, let’s explore the properties of this relation.
 Imagine the blue entity is a person who sees the purple person.
 The solid arc represents this awareness — the blue person sees the purple person, but not the other way around.

 To make this clearer, we’ll add a dotted line from the purple entity back to the blue one.
 This dotted line represents the light reflecting from the purple person to the blue person’s eyes.